thomcc/aboutsync/README.md

 The easiest way to develop/debug this is:

+* First time setup:
     * Clone the git repo locally.
+    * Run `npm install` from a command prompt when inside the repo.
+* From a command prompt, run `npm run dev` to start watching files in `src` for changes.
-* In about:debugging, Load the extension by selecting the `chrome.manifest` file
+* In about:debugging, Load the extension by selecting the `chrome.manifest` file.
 * Open `about:sync` (there's also an "About Sync" entry created in the "Tools" menu, which does exactly that)
 * When using the addon this way, you can make changes to the